 The CRCG&HR Committee in consultation with the Chair of the Board maintains a skills and competencies matrix ("Competency Matrix") outlining industry specific expertise, business experience and other skills considered necessary for the Board to carry out its mandate effectively.
 The Competency Matrix is reviewed and updated periodically and at least annually.
-The Competency Matrix is used to enhance the development of the Board, assist in the director recruitment process and identify potential areas for training or education.
+The Competency Matrix is used to enhance the development of the Board, assist in the director recruitment process, identify any existing or expected gaps in expertise and identify potential areas for training or education.

 While the Board is composed of members with a broad spectrum of competencies that reflect the nature and scope of MCAN's business, the Competency Matrix below shows, for each non-executive director nominee, the principal areas of experience and expertise that the independent nominees bring to the Board.
+In addition, the gender and tenure at the Corporation of each non-executive director nominee is included below for reference.

-Skills Experience B. Agostinho B. Chu J. Coke G. Doré P. Gillin G. Herridge G. Morphet D. Sutherland Executive Leadership Experience leading an organization, or a major functional area or business segment of an organization ✓ ✓ ✓ ✓ ✓ √ Enterprise Risk Management and Compliance Management Experience identifying and evaluating risks and ensuring that management had implemented the appropriate systems to manage risk and compliance ✓ √ √ √ √ ✓ Strategic Planning and Value Creation Experience in the development, evaluation and implementation of a strategic plan, business development, mergers and acquisitions, opportunity generation, and value creation ✓ ✓ √ ✓ ✓ √ √ ✓ Accounting/Public Company Reporting Knowledge of and experience with financial accounting and reporting, particularly in a public company context, and familiarity with internal financial/accounting controls ✓ √ ✓ ✓ Residential and Commercial Mortgage Lending Experience with residential and commercial mortgage lending ✓ ✓ ✓ ✓ ✓ ✓ Investment (real estate based and other) Experience with real estate based investments and/or investment banking √ √ ✓ √ √ ✓ Corporate Finance Knowledge of and experience with corporate finance and capital management issues √ ✓ ✓ √ ✓ Regulatory and Legal Experience with governmental agencies, knowledge of regulatory environments and/or experience as a lawyer either in private practice or in-house with a publicly listed company ✓ ✓ √ ✓ √ ✓ Human Resources Strategy and Compensation Experience managing or overseeing compensation programs, succession planning, and talent management √ √ √ √ Information Technology/Cyber Security/Digital Strategy Experience or knowledge relating to the information technology, security and digitalization needs of an organization √ √ Board Governance Served as a board member of a public (excluding MCAN), private or non-profit entity ✓ ✓ ✓ ✓ ✓
+COMPETENCIES MATRIX B. Agostinho B. Chu J. Coke G. Doré P. Gillin K. Martin G. Morphet D. Sutherland Executive Leadership Experience leading an org functional area or busine ganization, or a major ss segment of an organization √ ✓ ✓ √ √ √ ~ ✓ Management Experience identifying an gement and Compliance and evaluating risks and ensuring applemented the appropriate and compliance √ √ √ √ √ Strategic Planning and Experience in the develop implementation of a stra development, mergers an generation, and value cre oment, evaluation and tegic plan, business nd acquisitions, opportunity √ √ √ ✓ ✓ ✓ ✓ √ ence with financial accounting ly in a public company context, √ √ ✓ ✓ Residential and Comn Experience with residenti lending Residential and Commercial Mortgage Lending Experience with residential and commercial mortgage lending ✓ √ ✓ ✓ ✓ ✓ Investment (real estate based and other) Experience with real estate based investments and/or investment banking ✓ ✓ √ ✓ ✓ ✓ Corporate Finance Knowledge of and experi and capital management ence with corporate finance : issues ✓ √ √ √ √ regulatory environments nental agencies, knowledge of and/or experience as a lawyer or in-house with a publicly ✓ √ ✓ ✓ ✓ √ Experience managing or ategy and Compensation overseeing compensation nning, and talent management ✓ ✓ √ Information Technology/Cyber Security/Digital Strategy Experience or knowledge relating to the information technology, security and digitalization needs of an organization √ Public/Private Company Executive/Director Served as a board member of a public (excluding MCAN), private or non-profit entity ✓ ✓ √ √ √ ✓ Environment, Social and Governance ("ESG") Experience with or understanding of ESG policies and practices, including those pertaining to sustainability, (e.g. climate, diversity, equity and inclusion, human rights), social responsibility and corporate governance matters ✓ GENDER W/M W М М М М W W М BOARD TENURE 0-5 years ✓ ✓ ✓ ✓ ✓ ✓ 6 - 15 years ✓ ✓